 Fourth graders are learning about the Reconstruction.
 The teacher wants to test out his new green screen tools.
-He has students speak and posts the video on YouTube.
-A huge problem: he is so focused on the tech tool that he fails to notice that the students do not know how to speak well.
-Check out what he posted for the world to see (I removed his identifying information because posting a rough draft is not kind to students): 4th graders Do you really believe that that is the best these kids can do?
+She has students speak and posts the video on YouTube.
+A huge problem: she is so focused on the tech tool that she fails to notice that the students do not know how to speak well.
+Check out what she posted for the world to see (I removed his identifying information because posting a rough draft is not kind to students): 4th graders Do you really believe that that is the best these kids can do?

-Some high school teachers are interested in school reform.
+A high school teacher has his class interested in school reform.
 He has the students generate ideas about how to improve schools.
-They create a video and put it on YouTube.
-The intention is great; the message may be provocative and needed; and they use appropriate digital tools available to create a message for a real audience.
-One huge problem: no one taught the students how to speak.
-Watch the students in the YouTube video they posted.
+He created a video and put it on YouTube.
+The intention is great; the message may be provocative and needed; and the students use appropriate digital tools available to create a message for a real audience.
+One huge problem: no one taught the students how to speak well.
+Watch the students in the YouTube video he posted.
 Again, I took clips of the students from the video and took out all identifying information.
 Another teacher has students record podcasts about historical events.
 I love the idea.
 Podcasts showcase oral communication for a real audience.
 But you need to have something worth showcasing.
 Do you want to listen to all of this podcast: https://youtu.be/Ouic59Gv0x0 ?
 Giving students many chances to make podcasts will not solve the problem.
 Without specific instruction, they will just make more un-listenable recordings.

 Here is the reality: speaking well matters in life.
 No matter what profession someone enters, the person who speaks well will be more successful than the person who speaks less well.
 As 21st century communication tools put oral communication on display, verbal skills are critical.
 Podcasts, Skype (now being used by employers for intake interviews), videos (like the one I am critiquing here), digital stories, and video conferences demand strong oral communication skill.
 Look closely at the picture I put at the top of this blog.
 Verbal communication is at the top of the list of skills most desired for prospective employees.
 Which of those speakers do you think would impress the HR committee?